Updated: Mar 10

 Julian has multiple beautiful wineries for you to enjoy.
 Check out Menghini Winery (Julian's first winery), Volcan Mountain Winery, Blue Door Winery (walking distance from Main Street), and Julian Wine & Chocolate.

 The microbrewery revolution has come to Julian.
-With Nickel Beer, Julian Beer Company, and the Cooler there are plenty of unique beers for you to try.
+With Nickel Beer, Julian Beer Company, The Pub at Lake Cuyamaca, and the Cooler there are plenty of unique beers for you to try.

 Southern California's first Hard Cider company, Julian Hard Cider, has built a wonderful reputation for itself.
 Nestled in an old apple processing plant with over 10 flavors on tap, the Julian Hard Cider Miner's Saloon is a must-see.

 I hope you found a few things on our list that you're interested in doing!
 Have a safe and fun trip to Julian.

 **All information provided in this post was correct to the best of my knowledge at the time the post was published.
 Information provided in this post may change without notice.
 Please double-check with the individual business for the most up-to-date information.**